cbg-ethz/V-pipe/tutorial_sarscov2.md

 ## Output

 The Wiki contains an overview of the [output files](https://github.com/cbg-ethz/V-pipe/wiki/output).
-The output of the SNVs calling is aggregated in a standard [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file, located in
+The output of the SNV calling is aggregated in a standard [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) file, located in
 `samples/`*\{hierarchy\}*`/variants/SNVs/snvs.vcf`, you can open it with your favorite VCF tools for aggregated or downstream processing.

 *[VCF]: Variant Call Format